pedia/router/README.md

 Because fasthttp doesn't provide http.Handler.
 See this [description](https://github.com/valyala/fasthttp#switching-from-nethttp-to-fasthttp).

 Fasthttp works with [RequestHandler](https://pkg.go.dev/github.com/valyala/fasthttp#RequestHandler) functions instead of objects implementing Handler interface.
-So a Router provides a [Handler](https://pkg.go.dev/github.com/fasthttp/router#Router.Handler) interface to implement the fasthttp.ListenAndServe interface.
+So a Router provides a [Handler](https://pkg.go.dev/github.com/pedia/router#Router.Handler) interface to implement the fasthttp.ListenAndServe interface.

 Just try it out for yourself, the usage of Router is very straightforward.
 The package is compact and minimalistic, but also probably one of the easiest routers to set up.

 ## Where can I find Middleware _X_?

 This package just provides a very efficient request router with a few extra features.
-The router is just a [`fasthttp.RequestHandler`](https://pkg.go.dev/github.com/valyala/fasthttp#RequestHandler), you can chain any `fasthttp.RequestHandler` compatible middleware before the router.
+The router is just a [`http.Handler`](https://pkg.go.dev/github.com/valyala/fasthttp#RequestHandler), you can chain any `http.Handler` compatible middleware before the router.
 Or you could [just write your own](https://justinas.org/writing-http-middleware-in-go/), it's very easy!

 Have a look at these middleware examples: